Social-Betterment/QuADE/PRD.md

 ## STEP 10:

 On the top right of row_widget add a delete icon which when pressed with show a confirmation dialog.
 If confirmed it will call Delete Row.

+## STEP 11:

+On the right end of the QueryByExampleRow will be a red background button labelled "Mass Delete".
+The button will trigger a popup with the warning "Do you really want to DELETE multiple rows?", and "ALL the rows in the current query will be DELETED.".
+Then there will be a text entry box with the label "Type the total count of the rows".
+If the user types the number of total rows, as displayed on the pagination controls on TablePage, then a red "Delete" button will appear along with a "Cancel" button.
+If the entry box is empty or does not equal the total rows, then only a "Cancel" button will appear.
+The text entry box will start off empty.

+If the "Delete" button is pressed, then a Transaction will be created using with Delete Row calls for the row $id's in the current query.
+The Delete button will be disabled.
+A  circular progress indicator will be displayed and the text "Transaction Running".
+It will end with text displaying "Transaction Complete" or "Transaction Cancelled".
+Do this in a modal dialog.
+Have a button to Cancel (or Close if the process is finished/failed).
+Disable the button if it is in a state that you can't stop.

+Disable this Mass Delete feature in a feature flag in the code.